 The principal investment objective of the Corporation is to provide shareholders income while preserving capital for distribution or reinvestment.
-As a MIC, virtually all quarterly profits are distributed to the holders of the Common Shares.
-The Corporation expects to derive its earnings principally from the receipt of mortgage interest payments, fees and of interest on the cash reserves of the Corporation.
+The Corporations objective is to derive its earnings principally from the receipt of mortgage interest payments, fees and of interest on the cash reserves of the Corporation.